10 Essential Interpersonal Skills for Your Resume

 • List key interpersonal skills in the skills section.
 Use a mixture of 8-10 hard skills and soft skills, listing them with bullet points.

-• Use your resume summary and work experience sections to emphasize important interpersonal skills.
+• Use your professional summary and work experience sections to emphasize important interpersonal skills.
 For example, if you want to talk about your leadership and mentoring skills, you can write something like: “Mentored and coached 20 new hires on the sales team, resulting in 12% annual increase in sales.”

 • If you lack work experience, point out extracurricular activities or certifications that show off your interpersonal abilities and how you’ve used them.
 For more on the best methods to write a resume with no experience, check out our functional resume guide or read more about the other resume formats.